CaiquePirs/Bookstore-API/README.md

   - `PUT /client/{id}` → updates a client by ID
   - `DELETE /client/{id}` -> deletes a client by ID

-Roles and permissions are managed using `@PreAuthorize` and Spring Security filters.
+Roles and permissions are managed using `@PreAuthorize` and Spring Security filters

 ## 🌐 OAuth2 Authentication with Google